Course of Study

 Specialize in your preferred area of the law.
 The UConn School of Law allows JD students to focus their studies on specific aspects of the law through eight certificate programs focusing on compliance, energy and environmental law, human rights, insurance law, intellectual property, public policy, studies and transactional practice.

 Expand your professional potential with a dual degree.
-UConn School of Law offers five dual degree programs, combining a JD with a master’s degree in business, public administration, public health or social work or with an LLM degree in insurance law, human rights, energy and environmental law or compliance.
+UConn School of Law offers five dual degree programs, combining a JD with a master’s degree in public administration, public health, public policy or social work or with an LLM degree in insurance law, human rights, energy and environmental law or compliance.

 The first-year curriculum is taught in a mix of large lectures and small group sections that provide a firm grounding in legal principles and offer students a chance to form bonds with classmates in their cohorts.
 All courses are required, but students may choose among several electives to satisfy the statutory / regulatory course requirement.
 Evening Divisions students complete the components of the first-year curriculum over the course of their first two years of study.